Justin Timberlake: 2002–2004: Justified and Super Bowl XXXVIII controversy

-In August 2002, Timberlake performed at the 2002 MTV Video Music Awards, where he premiered his debut solo single "Like I Love You"; it peaked at number 11 on the Billboard Hot 100 and number two on the UK Singles Chart.
-His debut solo studio album Justified was released in November and debuted at number two on the Billboard 200 with first-week sales of 439,000 copies, fewer than previous 'N Sync releases.
+In August 2002, Timberlake performed at the 2002 MTV Video Music Awards, where he premiered his debut solo single, "Like I Love You", which peaked at number 11 on the Billboard Hot 100 and number two on the UK Singles Chart.
+His debut solo album, Justified, was released in November and debuted at number two on the Billboard 200 with first-week sales of 439,000 copies, fewer than previous 'N Sync releases.
 It sold over three million copies in the U.S. and more than ten million copies worldwide.
 Its R&B influence, provided by hip-hop producers The Neptunes and Timbaland, was complimented by music critics.
 About the musical direction of the record, he commented, "I just want to do R&B. It's what I grew up listening to".
 The album spawned the top-five singles "Cry Me a River" and "Rock Your Body".